Prepayment meters explained

-Energy suppliers won’t disconnect your gas or electric if you miss a payment right now.
-Ask for ‘emergency credit’ if you use a prepay meter if you can’t top up.
+Energy suppliers won’t disconnect your gas or electric if you miss a payment unless your supplier has tried to find ways for you to pay back that money.
 Our rules mean suppliers must offer payment plans you can afford.

 Call your supplier if you are worried.
-They have agreed emergency measures with the government during the pandemic.
-Most have also signed up to fresh commitments drawn up with Ofgem and the industry trade body Energy UK to support you this winter.
+Most have signed up to the Vulnerability Commitments drawn up with Ofgem and the industry trade body Energy UK to support vulnerable households.

 Difficulty topping up your prepayment meter